 A week or two ago, Nightlight Christian Adoption Agency organized The Hope Gala here in town to raise funds for and support adoption.
 For the severalth-year-in-a-row, we hosted a table, and this year we were able to fill our table!
 This hasn't been true every year.... and this year it was a last minute endeavor to find a couple for the last 2 seats.
-Dinner done, we got to … [Read more...] about Adoption & Hope Galas
+There are so many … [Read more...] about Adoption & Hope Galas

 May 24 is a bit of a sad day for me.
 On May 24, 2018, we transferred the last of our adopted embryos.
 They had been frozen about a decade, and we were ready to give them their chances to live out their lives.
-Preparing to go.
 Getting the Timing Right Just as with Mr Wigglesworth, we missed the right timing a few times.
-The clinic where the babies were frozen is where … [Read more...] about Transferversary.
+The clinic where the babies were frozen is where we wanted to … [Read more...] about Transferversary.
 May 24.

 Back in late May, I, Rachael, went to New York to transfer the last 3 embryos of the set of 5 we adopted.
 It was a fun trip!
 Yes, we lost all 3 of these babies, but the trip itself was still fun.
 I traveled with a friend who is a professional philosopher out of the same program that Pete graduated from.
 We had some good conversations and we explored more of the island than Pete … [Read more...] about NYC trip!